BeanstalkFarms/Beanstalk-Landing/content/posts/beanft-barn-raise-collection.md

 **Qualifying for a Barn Raise BeaNFT**

-The first 10,000 purchases of at least 1,000 Fertilizer in a single transactions **before** [Replant](https://bean.money/blog/anticipated-replant-timeline) qualify for a Barn Raise BeaNFT.
+The first 10,000 purchases of at least 1,000 Fertilizer in a single transaction **before** [Replant](https://bean.money/blog/anticipated-replant-timeline) qualify for a Barn Raise BeaNFT.
 As of writing, about ~360 transactions have qualified for a Barn Raise BeaNFT.

 **Issuance**